- Understanding innovation the W.L. Gore way by @paul4innovating

 Consumer Innovation as New Economic Pattern – NY Times

 The worlds most recognizable brands where born out of some innovative product or service that created new value for consumers.
 But what lead them to that specific innovation?
+Why not check out this custom interior signage here for more info!

 The Branding Strategy Insider came up with a short list of factors that lead to innovation: